gibbonsja/Meanderings/nial/concise.md

 More on parsing and precedence/binding-power of operators later.

-## Arrays
+# Arrays

 Arrays have type, dimension/valence, and shape.
-Dimension 0 objects are scalars, dimension 1 are lists/vectors, higher dimension arrays are just arrays.
+Dimension 0 objects are scalars, dimension 1 are lists/vectors, higher dimensional arrays are just arrays.
 Arrays can be nested arbitrarily.

 The available data types are